xari/xari-dev/content/blog/recursive_fetch/index.md

 ---
 title: Paginated API requests in JavaScript
+date: 2021-03-10
+description: Using ES6 for more concise request structuring
 ---

 A simple call to the Punk API will serve-up a sampling of beers by default.